EI vs IE: Learn The Difference And Usage

 IE is more common.
 EI usually follows C but not always.

-The Origin of EI or IE
+The Origin of EI and IE

 The ei or ie spelling rule comes from the history of English, which borrows heavily from Latin, French, and German.
 These languages already had their own spelling patterns before English adopted the words.